Profercy World Nitrogen Index

 Profercy’s Nitrogen Index utilizes key global nitrogen fertilizer prices to derive a value for nitrogen as a crop nutrient.
 The Index provides a useful and straightforward tool to gauge the overall health of the World market for nitrogen fertilizers.

 For the latest detailed market analysis on global urea, ammonia, nitrates and ammonium sulphate, you can sign up for a no-obligation trial of the Profercy Nitrogen Service.
 To do so, please click here.

-For a detailed overview of the latest developments in global nitrogen markets, as well as the latest regional market analysis and price assessments, you can receive a free trial of the Profercy Nitrogen Service by clicking here.
+For a detailed overview of the latest developments in global nitrogen markets, as well as the latest regional market analysis and price assessments, you can receive a free trial of the Profercy Nitrogen Service.